Lisa Blunt Rochester: Elections

 Blunt Rochester ran for the United States House of Representatives in in the 2016 election.
 She won the Democratic Party nomination on September 13 with 44% of the vote in a five-candidate primary, defeating State Senator Bryan Townsend and venture capital firm owner Sean Barney.
 In the November 8 general election, she defeated the Republican nominee, Wyoming Mayor Hans Reigle.
 When she was sworn into office on January 3, 2017, she became the first woman and the first African-American to represent Delaware in Congress.
 During her swearing-in, she carried a scarf imprinted with her great-great-great-grandfather's Reconstruction Era voter registration card.
 He had been a slave.

 Tenure

 On December 18, 2019, Blunt Rochester voted for both articles of impeachment against President Donald Trump.

 During the 2021 storming of the United States Capitol, Blunt Rochester was ushered into a secure room with fellow members of Congress.
 Despite House rules on mask mandates, many Republican members, including Marjorie Taylor Greene of Georgia, abstained from wearing a mask.
 A clip went viral of Blunt Rochester offering masks to her Republican colleagues, in which they seemingly mocked and refused her offer.
 In the following days, multiple members tested positive for COVID-19.

 Blunt Rochester voted to impeach Trump a second time on January 13, 2021.

 As of 2022, Blunt Rochester had voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

-Blunt Rochester's record on Israel is mixed.
-She voted to provide Israel with support following the 2023 Hamas-led attack on Israel, but voted against providing further aid in November 2023 and in February 2024.
-She voted to provide aid in April 2024.
-In September 2024, she voted against an anti-BDS bill.